-The supplement industry is a billion dollar industry.
-There’s always some new supplement on the market and they know exactly what to say to make you believe their supplement is the best.
+There is always a new supplement on the market and they know exactly what to say to make you believe their supplement is the best.
 Be aware of this and be aware the industry is not well regulated.
-Here are Ryann’s general guidelines for choosing a prenatal supplement:

 2) Find supplements with active form of the vitamin.
 For example, L-Methyl Folate instead of Folic Acid.

 3) Choline is important.
-If you don’t eat eggs or meat, you definitely want to look for choline.
+If you don’t eat eggs or meat, you definitely want to look for a choline supplement.